sgayangi/apk-Interceptor-java/README.md

             application/json: {}
 ```

-Save this definition as `interceptor-service-open-api.yaml` and run the following command to generate the interceptor service source code:
+Save this definition as `interceptor-service-open-api.yaml` and run the following command to generate the interceptor service source code using swagger-codegen:

 ```bash
 swagger-codegen generate -i ./interceptor-service-open-api.yaml -l spring -o ./interceptors-java